 Students are expected to be familiar with the policies and procedures as described in this handbook.
-The handbook is available on the College's web site.
+The handbook is available on the Handbook & Policies webpage.

-Students are expected to be familiar with the Student Code of Conduct as presented in this handbook and as posted on the College's web site.
-The rights and responsibilities of students and the expectations of the College are described in this handbook, along with appeals and grievance and other procedures.
+Students are expected to be familiar with the Student Code of Conduct as presented in this handbook and as described by the Learner Code of Conduct policy (3310-1-01).
+The rights and responsibilities of students and the expectations of the college are described in this handbook, along with appeals and grievance and other procedures.

-Students are expected to exhibit and are held responsible for behavior that demonstrates respect for self and others and that does not interfere with other students' right to receive an education and that does not impede the College's ability to deliver education and services to all enrolled students.
+Students are expected to exhibit and are held responsible for behavior that demonstrates respect for self and others and that does not interfere with other students' right to receive an education and that does not impede the college's ability to deliver education and services to all enrolled students.
 Students will be held accountable for actions that result in or contribute to any impingement on the safety and wellbeing of others.
-Behavior that is threatening to the safety or welfare of one's self or others, or that is harassing or discriminatory in nature, will be reviewed promptly by the College, and appropriate action will be taken.
+Behavior that is threatening to the safety or welfare of oneself or others, or that is harassing or discriminatory in nature, will be reviewed promptly by the college, and appropriate action will be taken.
 The Student Code of Conduct does not replace or reduce the requirements of civil or criminal laws.

-Rights and Responsibilities of students enrolled in institutions of Minnesota State are addressed in Minnesota State Board Policy 3.1.
-For more information see http://www.minnstate.edu/board/policy/301.html
+Rights and Responsibilities of students enrolled in institutions of Minnesota State Colleges and Universities are addressed in Board Policy 3.1 Student Rights & Responsibilities.